 The First Day School curriculum includes stories and lessons from the Old and New Testaments, Quaker history and values, and plenty of opportunities for play and projects.
 We consider all of these activities to be a form of worship for the children, and we endeavor to lead the children in a manner consistent with Quaker values and testimonies such as the testimonies of peace, simplicity, integrity, equality, and community.

 The specific activities can vary greatly from week to week and teacher to teacher, so please ask your child’s teacher if you have questions about that day’s activities, the activities planned for future First Days, or if you would like to receive an e-mail notice of future activities.

 Infants through Kindergarten gather in a fully operational on-site preschool setting with experienced care givers.
 Parents can arrive and help children to settle as early as 9:45.
-Children will be brought to their parents in the meeting room at 11:15.
+Parents pick up their children upon rise of meeting, or at times the children will be brought to their parents in the meeting room at 11:15.